 The REIT generally must distribute annually at least 90 percent of its real estate investment trust taxable income, determined without regard to the dividends-paid deduction and excluding any net capital gains, in order for the REIT to qualify to be taxed as a real estate investment trust (assuming that certain other requirements are also satisfied) so that U.S. federal corporate income tax does not apply to earnings that the REIT distributes.
-To the extent that the REIT satisfies this distribution requirement and qualifies for taxation as a real estate investment trust but distributes less than 100 percent of its real estate investment trust taxable income, determined without regard to the dividends-paid deduction and including any net capital gains, the REIT will be subject to U.S. federal corporate income tax on its undistributed net taxable income.
+To the extent that the REIT satisfies this distribution requirement and qualifies for taxation as a real estate investment trust but distributes less than 100 percent of its real estate investment trust taxable income, the REIT will be subject to U.S. federal corporate income tax on its undistributed net taxable income.
 In addition, the REIT will be subject to a 4 percent nondeductible excise tax if the actual amount that the REIT distributes to its shareholders in a calendar year is less than a minimum amount specified under U.S. federal income tax laws.
-The Debtors intend that the REIT will make distributions to its shareholders to comply with the real estate investment trust requirements of the IRC.
+The Debtors intend that the REIT will make distributions to its shareholders to comply with the real estate investment trust requirements of the Internal Revenue Code.